tinygrad/open-gpu-kernel-modules/README.md

 [ 3742.865956] NVRM: Xid (PCI:0000:01:00): 31, pid=21804, name=simpleP2P, Ch 00000013, intr 00000000.
 MMU Fault: ENGINE CE3 HUBCLIENT_CE1 faulted @ 0x7f97_94000000.
 Fault is of type FAULT_INFO_TYPE_UNSUPPORTED_KIND ACCESS_TYPE_VIRT_WRITE
 ```

 Failing with an MMU fault.
 So you dive into this and find that it's using `GMMU_APERTURE_PEER` as the mapping type.
 That doesn't seem supported in the 4090.
 So let's see what types are supported, `GMMU_APERTURE_VIDEO`,`GMMU_APERTURE_SYS_NONCOH`, and `GMMU_APERTURE_SYS_COH`.
-We don't care about being coherent with the CPU's L2 CPU, but it does have to go out the PCIe bus, so we rewrite `GMMU_APERTURE_PEER` to `GMMU_APERTURE_SYS_NONCOH`.
+We don't care about being coherent with the CPU's L2 cache, but it does have to go out the PCIe bus, so we rewrite `GMMU_APERTURE_PEER` to `GMMU_APERTURE_SYS_NONCOH`.
 We also no longer set the peer id that was corrupting the page table.

 ```
 cudaMemcpyPeer / cudaMemcpy between GPU0 and GPU1: 24.21GB/s